JackChiu-tszkit/Gems-Agent-Chatbot/QUICKSTART.md

 **Everyone can access via this link:**
 1. Open the link
-2. Login with @randstad.no email
+2. Login with @company domain email
 3. Start using GEMS Agent

 ## 📁 Project Structure